 Why Calf Muscles Deserve More Attention

-💓 Support healthy circulation.
-Sometimes called your “second heart,” the calves pump blood back up toward your heart — reducing swelling, heaviness, and that “my legs feel tired” sensation.
+Often called your “second heart,” the calves help pump blood back up toward your heart — which can reduce swelling, heaviness, and that end-of-day leg fatigue.

-It’s no exaggeration to say that these muscles influence how confidently you move through your day — whether that’s keeping up on a walk, climbing stairs without holding the rail, or standing through a full day without your legs feeling heavy.
+IIt’s no exaggeration to say that these muscles influence how confidently you move through your day — whether that’s keeping up on a walk, climbing stairs without holding the rail, or standing through a full day without your legs feeling heavy.

 Calves and Your Mobility: A Hidden Connection